EU drug regulator begins real-time review of Sinovac's COVID-19 vaccine

-Healthcare & PharmaceuticalsEU drug regulator begins real-time review of Sinovac's COVID-19 vaccine

-Europe's medicines regulator said on Tuesday it has started a real-time review of Sinovac's (SVA.O) COVID-19 vaccine, based on preliminary results from animal and human trials that suggested the vaccine produces an immune response against the coronavirus.
+May 4 (Reuters) - Europe’s medicines regulator said on Tuesday it has started a real-time review of Sinovac’s COVID-19 vaccine, based on preliminary results from animal and human trials that suggested the vaccine produces an immune response against the coronavirus.

 Our Standards: The Thomson Reuters Trust Principles.